 Having a screen that can flip up or all the way around to face you is a huge benefit for vlogging, allowing you to monitor your recording and ensure you're always in frame.
-That said, there are tons of different camera options out there, and there's no single best vlogging camera with a flip screen.
-What's important is choosing a camera that fits your budget, ergonomic preferences, shooting habits, and the type of content you'd like to create.
+That said, there are tons of different camera options out there, and there's no single best vlogging camera.
+Choosing a camera that fits your budget, ergonomic preferences, shooting habits, and the type of content you'd like to create is most important in finding the best vlogging camera with flip screen capability.

-We've tested over 65 cameras, and below you'll find our recommendations for the best vlogging cameras with flip screens.
+We've tested over 70 cameras, and below you'll find our top recommendations for vlogging cameras that have flip screens.
 These picks were selected not only based on their overall performance but also their feature set and price.
 You can also check our recommendations for the best point-and-shoot cameras, the best mirrorless cameras, and the best cameras for YouTube.

-If you'd rather use a compact point-and-shoot for vlogging, the best compact vlogging camera that we've tested with a flip screen is the Sony ZV-1.
-It's remarkably lightweight and portable yet still features a fully articulated touchscreen as well as a small handgrip for a more comfortable grip.
+If you'd rather use a compact point-and-shoot for vlogging, the best compact vlogging camera we've tested with a flip screen is the Sony ZV-1.
+It's remarkably lightweight and portable yet still features a fully articulated touchscreen and a small handgrip for a more comfortable grip.
 It's designed with vloggers in mind and comes with a detachable windscreen for its built-in microphone to reduce wind noise when shooting outdoors.

-That said, its battery life is disappointingly short when recording video, and it tends to overheat and shut down frequently when recording continuously for longer periods at its highest settings.
+Its battery life is disappointingly short when recording video, and it tends to overheat and shut down frequently when recording continuously for longer periods at its highest settings.
 However, battery performance and overheating risk can vary drastically with settings and usage habits.
-All in all, this camera's vlogging features, consistent autofocus, and good video quality make it a great choice for vlogging.
+Overall, this camera's vlogging features, consistent autofocus, and good video quality make it a great choice for vlogging.

 Get the Sony if you want better autofocus and a fully articulated screen.
 If you like the convenience of built-in livestream support, the Canon is a good alternative.